HandcartCactus/LaTeXResources/README.md

 # How to LaTeX / LaTeXResources

-PDF containing practical resources and links for learning LaTeX, compiled by a LaTeX veteran.
+PDF containing practical resources and links for learning LaTeX, compiled by a LaTeX fan.

 Contains:
 * `main.tex`, for modifying your own PDF.
 Compiled with PDFLaTeX.
 Works on Overleaf.